Maja Ruth Frenkel: Education and career

 Currently Frenkel is working with her husband on different real estate projects as developer.
 In 2008 Frenkel started EMBA studies at the International University of Monaco.

 Personal life

-Maja Ruth Frenkel is married to an Israeli entrepreneur Aaron Frenkel.
+Maja Ruth Frenkel is married to Israeli businessman Aaron Frenkel.
 Before marriage, Frenkel converted to Judaism after studying with Croatian rabbi Kotel Da-Don.
 She took the traditional Jewish name Ruth.
 Frenkel's husband made his fortune in aircraft trade.
-Former President of Croatia Stjepan Mesić named Frenkel's husband the Croatian honorary consul in Israel.
+Former President of Croatia Stjepan Mesić named Frenkel's husband the Croatian honorary consul in Jerusalem.